 Using these principles, you’ll be able to create a meaningful context for learners so they can effectively assimilate new knowledge and skills.

-When the general structure of your course is ready and you have a brief outline of the topics you’d like to cover, you’re ready to go to the next step and fill the program with content.
+When the general structure of your course is ready and you have a brief outline of the topics you’d like to cover, you’re ready to go to the next step and fill the program with training resources.

 Step 3.
 Developing the Content

-eLearning content can take various forms: lectures, e-books, video-lessons, realistic simulations, interactive assessments that look more like games, and the list goes on.
-A good training program includes as many types of activities as possible to retain learners’ attention and appeal to different learning styles.
+You’re almost done creating a training program. eLearning content can take various forms: lectures, e-books, video-lessons, realistic simulations, interactive assessments that look more like games, and the list goes on.
+Developing a training program for employees to succeed requires as many types of activities as possible to retain learners’ attention and appeal to different learning styles.

 Training module

-You already have a program structure, but you’ll also need to organize and present content within each training module.
+You already know how to design a training program structure, but you’ll also need to organize and present content within each training module.
 Below is an easy yet effective module structure:

 • Give a general overview